StratusOnMaestro Studio Ensemble

 In this case, all that needs to happen is to simply repeat the internationalization and locations steps shown above:

-• Applying internationalization again detects new or changed UI controls and replaces static string with dynamic expressions.
+• Applying internationalization again detects new or changed UI controls and replaces static strings with dynamic expressions.

 • Then, applying localization will add translations for any new or updated resource strings.
 If existing translations need to be updated, toggling ON the override toggle button, shown in the screenshot below, does the trick.